nitinjmv/my-notes/development/java.md

 The Callable interface has a single call method and represents a task that has a value.
 That's why the call method returns a value.
 It can also throw exceptions.
 Callable is generally used in ExecutorService instances to start an asynchronous task and then call the returned Future instance to get its value.

-**Question:** Describe the Different States of a Thread and When Do the State Transitions Occur.
+<mark>**Question:** Describe the Different States of a Thread and When Do the State Transitions Occur.

 **Answer:** The state of a Thread can be checked using the Thread.getState() method.
 Different states of a Thread are described in the Thread.State enum.
 They are: